Halifax W7776 near Goldsborough, Whitby.

 This 138 Squadron crew were part of the SOE / SIS effort, their work involved the dropping of agents and supplies into occupied countries and helping their various resistance networks in these countries.
 138 Squadron was reformed near the start of the War with a large number of Polish airmen along with airmen of other nationalities.

-On 1st October 1942 three Halifax's left Tempsford for such SOE duties, W7774, W1229 and W7776.
-All of them had Polish Resistance fighters on board and they were all to be dropped off in Poland.
-This aircraft, W7776, had taken off at 18.00hrs and its crew was briefed to locate Drop Zone RAK 206, which was 1km to the south of Siedlce, Poland.
-An operation known as "Operation Chisel".
-The aircraft also carried some bombs and incediaries to top up it's maximum allowed weight.
+On the night of 1st / 2nd October 1942 three 138 Squadron Halifaxes left Tempsford for an SOE flight, these were W7774, W1229 and W7776 and all aircraft had Polish Resistance fighters on board to be dropped in Poland.
+This aircraft, W7776, had taken off at 18.00hrs and its crew was briefed to locate Drop Zone RAK 206, which was one kilometre to the south of Siedlce, Poland; this was also an operation flight known as "Operation Chisel".
+The aircraft also carried some bombs and incendiaries to top up it's maximum allowed weight.
 All appears to have gone well outbound.
 The crew took a slightly longer time than planned to find this drop zone, it was located and the agents and equipment were dropped.
 The bombs were released over railway targets in the area, the Halifax then made for home.
-During the return flight the aircraft must have strayed of course slightly and by the time they reached the Yorkshire Coast it was about out of fuel and almost certainly cross the coast too far north than was intended.
+During the return flight the aircraft must have strayed of course slightly and by the time they reached the Yorkshire Coast it was about out of fuel having certainly crossed the coast too far north than was intended.
 The lack of fuel prevented the crew from locating an airfield and infact the aircraft was so low on fuel that the engines stopped as the pilot began to carry out the forced-landing in a field over looking the North Sea near Goldsborough, to the north of Whitby at 07.30hrs.
 The aircraft had been in the air for almost thirteen and a half hours.
-The landing was not 100% successful, the aircraft ended up in two peices but the airmen were all safe with no injuries reported.
-Two of the crew would be awarded DFC's after this incident though they appear not to have been awarded to them in person prior to this trip, given that both holders were killed less than a month later the assumption is made that both received their Awards as a result of this trip for bringing the aircraft back to England.
-This is still being researched however.
+The landing was not 100% successful, it ended up in two pieces but the airmen were all safe with no injuries reported.
+Two of the crew would be awarded DFC's after this incident though they appear not to have been awarded to them in person because given that both were killed less than a month later, the assumption is made that both received their awards as a result of this trip for bringing the aircraft back to England.
+This is still to be learnt however.

 Pilot - F/Sgt Stanislaw Klosowski PAF (P/780172).